ContraForce/contraforce-api/Docs/list-incident-evidence.md

 # List Incident Evidence
-List incident evidence endpoint allows you retrieve a table of all the evidence assocaited with an incident
+The List Incident Evidence endpoint allows you retrieve a table of all the evidence assocaited with an incident.

 **Please Note**
-> Not all the incident have an evidence table, so some requests will retrieve nothing
+> Not all incidents have an evidence table, so some requests will not retrieve data.

 This document covers the following topics:
 - [List Incident Evidence](#list-incident-evidence)